 Of course, everyone was doing some sort of squeeing over the TOS crew (or at least the big three).
-O'Brien was pretty proud that he lied to Captain Kirk (even if he lied to his face), and even Worf said "It would be an honor to meet him" in a tone that can only be described as the Klingon equivalent to squeeing.
+O'Brien was pretty proud that he spoke to Captain Kirk (even if he lied to his face), and even Worf said "It would be an honor to meet him" in a tone that can only be described as the Klingon equivalent to squeeing.

 Worf has met 3 of his personal heroes, Kahless, Kor, and Martok (the real one), and while Klingons don't exactly squee per se, his reaction on meeting all of them has been more of the aforementioned Klingon equivalent.

 Worf gets major respect from even the highest ranked Klingons.

 In the TNG episode "Relics", the crew is amazed to meet the original Miracle Worker himself, Montgomery Scott.
 La Forge, being the chief engineer of this ship, is especially taken with him.
 It sours a bit, that the crew (and Scotty himself) comes to regard him as a bit of a relic.

 But then Scotty does what he did 80 years ago all the time and help save the Enterprise, and he's promptly regarded as the Miracle Worker again, and Picard even gifts him a shuttle.